elixir-search/searchex/design/notes/adapter.md

   - validate(frame) -> :ok | {:error, [messages]}
   - init(frame)

-The adapter is called from various steps in the indexing middleware:
+The adapter is called from various steps in the request middleware:

 | Function | Caller Step |
 |----------|-------------|